Aathish04/HackMIT-2023-Puzzle-HackXGPT-CTF-Writeups/README.md

 ## The Background

-Every year, MIT organises their flagship Hackathon HackMIT, for which there's usually an entry puzzle, where participants who solve all portions of the puzzle are guaranteed entry to HackMIT.
+Every year, MIT organises their flagship Hackathon HackMIT, for which there's usually an entry puzzle, where participants who solve portions of the puzzle are guaranteed entry to HackMIT.
 This year, they implemented a leaderboard system, where the top 50 participants by the end of the Puzzle period are guaranteed entry to the hackathon.

 This is the first time I'm participating in the entry Puzzle CTF and I expect it will be a lot of fun!